Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/swfoptions/getlogolink/_index.md

 ---
 title: getLogoLink
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/swfoptions/getlogolink/
+url: /php-java/aspose.slides/swfoptions/getlogolink/
 ---

-## getLogoLink()  function
+## getLogoLink()  method

  Gets or sets the full hyperlink address for a logo.
  Has an effect only if a ( #getLogoImageBytes/ #setLogoImageBytes(byte[])) is specified.

-### Result
+### Returns
 String